 He does get some retribution in the short Party Central.

-Unless you take Fridge Logic into account: Sulley changing Monsters Inc.'s M.O. from scaring kids to making them laugh (and the subsequent increased energy supply) would have easily outperformed the rest of the fear-based power companies, putting Johnny out of a job (Unless he knows how to make kids laugh, which is doubtful).
+However, if you consider what happens in the original movie, Sulley changing Monsters Inc.'s M.O. from scaring kids to making them laugh (and the subsequent increased energy supply) would have easily outperformed the rest of the fear-based power companies, putting Johnny out of a job (Unless he knows how to make kids laugh, which is doubtful).

 The Nicknamer: Examples include "Killer", "Big Blue", "Bruiser", and "Grandpa".
 He also latches onto "Sulley" immediately when he's told that's his current conversation partner's preferred address.
 Which says a lot when you consider that Randall is just "Boggs" to him.